Top tips for a successful festive season

-If you are considering taking advantage of showing sporting events in your licensed premises, it is essential to check that you have the correct commercial subscription in place with broadcasters.
+If you are considering showing live sporting events in your licensed premises, it’s essential to have the correct commercial subscription in place with broadcasters.

-Below are the links to the major broadcasters’ commercial subscriptions:
+Below are links to useful information regarding the major broadcasters’ commercial subscriptions:

 As well as a commercial subscription from the broadcasters, you will also need a valid TV licence for the premises.